-Our Global Digital Classrooms (GDC) provide an educational experience without the barriers of distance, with technology that allows for advanced video-conferencing and communication.
+Our Global Digital Classrooms (GDCs) provide an educational experience without the barriers of distance.

 - Linked intercampus courses that meet jointly for some or all of their meetings